matloff/regtools/UnbalancedClasses.md

 involving the true values and exploring the results, there is not much that we can do.
 In essence, the result is a maximum-likelihood kind of situation.
-The class with highest (nominal) conditional probability will be the one that makes our feature data most likely.
+The class with highest (nominal) conditional probability will be the one that makes our feature data most likely (see Appendix below), which is very different from the question we want to ask, Which class is most likely given the feature set.

-## Examples

 ## Summary